kaufland-ecommerce/esque/README.md

 #### Integration Tests

-esque comes with a kafka stack which you can start up with `make test-suite`.
+esque comes with a docker-compose based kafka stack which you can start up with `make test-suite`.

 You can then run the integration tests against this stack with `pytest tests/ --integration --local`.